Top Lean Tips for 2023

 The key takeaways are that lean is a process, and that it requires ongoing investment in your teams and their time.
 You can’t just 'set and forget'.
 Remember, it’s an ongoing commitment to continuous improvement.
 Lean achieves its best results when managers and workers alike commit to finding value beyond their four walls, embracing change rather than shying away from it, looking for ways to improve through trial-and-error—and implement digital tools that can elevate your improvement activity.

 For any processes to not only be sustained, but to thrive, it must be supported by adjacent processes and systems.
-So whatever Lean tools or Lean tips you utilise in 2023 – consider how they interconnect.
-Ensure you don’t optimise or develop them in isolation.
+So whatever Lean tools you utilise in 2023 - consider how they interconnect.
+Ensure you don't optimise or develop them in isolation.
 Core tools like Leader Standard Work, standardised problem solving techniques, and a Tiered Daily Management system should work together to handle the full PDCA loop.
 These (and the above considerations) are by no means an exhaustive list.
 When optimising with the whole framework in mind organisations maximise their investment in Continuous Improvement initiatives.

 The image below shows how we designed an interconnected platform that avoids disconnected ‘Point Solutions’ (digital or analog) that do not help, and or even act as barriers, to achieving an optimised CI framework.